PedroCaceres97/BLOP/README.md

 # BLOP
-BLOP – Bizarre Logic & Odd Procedures
+BLOP – Bizarre Logic & Odd Procedures (Only headers modules)

 Long ago, in the dawn of digital chaos, a nameless programmer faced an eternal problem:
 "Where do I put the code that doesn’t fit anywhere else?"